 It’s now being investigated whether class action lawsuits can be filed against these insurance companies to help consumers get back any money they should have been paid for rental car expenses.

-As part of their investigation, the attorneys need to hear from more people whose insurance stopped paying for their rental car after a limited number of days.
+As part of their investigation, the attorneys would like to hear from more people whose insurance stopped paying for their rental car after a limited number of days.

-If you were notified by your insurer or adjuster that your rental car coverage would run out less than 30 days after your car was totaled, fill out the form on this page to share your story.
+If you were notified by your insurer or adjuster that your rental car coverage would run out less than 30 days after your accident, fill out the form on this page to share your story.

 How Long Will Insurance Pay for a Rental Car After a Total Loss?